Orthopaedic Research UK

 The NIA is an NHS England initiative delivered in partnership with England’s 15 Academic Health Science Networks (AHSNs).
 Since it launched in July 2015, the NIA has supported the uptake and spread of 25 high-impact, evidence-based innovations across 799 NHS organisations.
 Each of the innovations offer solutions to key challenges in Primary Care, Urgent and Emergency Care and Mental Health.

 Sport England’s vision is that everyone in England feels able to take part in sport or activity, regardless of age, background or ability.
 They have put tackling inactivity at the heart of its strategy Towards An Active Nation, and have launched the Active Ageing fund to tackle inactivity in the over 55s.
 Sport England will be investing up to £10 million of National Lottery money into 20 projects across England that will help inactive older people get active.
-We are delighted that ESCAPE-pain has been selected to work with Sport England on a two year project, in partnership with Versus Arthritis, to help older people increase their physical activity levels.
+We are delighted that ESCAPE-pain was selected to work with Sport England on a two year project, in partnership with Versus Arthritis, to help older people increase their physical activity levels.